Summary of Significant Accounting Policies

 |Significant Accounting Policies [Text Block]||

-Going Concern - These financial statements have been prepared on a going concern basis, which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
+Going Concern These financial statements have been prepared on a going concern basis, which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
 The continuation of the Company as a going concern is dependent upon the ability of the Company to obtain continued financial support from its stockholders’, necessary equity financing to continue operations and the attainment of profitable operations.
-As of December 31, 2016, the Company has incurred an accumulated deficit of $4,674,721 since inception, and had not yet generated any revenue from operations.
-Additionally, management anticipates that its cash on hand as of December 31, 2016 plus the additional cash generated from its equity offering subsequent to year-end, discussed further within these notes to the financial statements, is sufficient to fund its planned operations into but not beyond the near term.
+As of March 31, 2017, the Company has incurred an accumulated deficit of $5.0 million since inception, and had not yet generated any revenue from operations.
+Additionally, management anticipates that its cash on hand as of March 31, 2017 is sufficient to fund its planned operations into but not beyond the near term.
 These factors raise substantial doubt regarding the Company’s ability to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 The Company may seek additional funding through a combination of equity offerings, debt financings, government or other third-party funding, commercialization, marketing and distribution arrangements, other collaborations, strategic alliances and licensing arrangements and delay planned cash outlays or a combination thereof.
 Management cannot be certain that such events or a combination thereof can be achieved.

-Loss Per Common Share - Basic net loss per common share are computed by dividing net loss available to common shareholders by the weighted-average number of common shares outstanding during the period.
+Loss Per Common Share - Basic net loss per common share is computed by dividing net loss available to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted net loss per common share is determined using the weighted-average number of common shares outstanding during the period, adjusted for the dilutive effect of common stock equivalents.
 In periods when losses are reported, the weighted-average number of common shares outstanding excludes common stock equivalents, because their inclusion would be anti-dilutive.
-As of December 31, 2016, the Company’s potentially dilutive shares, which were not included in the calculation of net loss per share, included notes convertible to 1,821,013 common shares, options to purchase 510,000 common shares and warrants to purchase 107,802 common shares.
+As of March 31, 2017, the Company’s potentially dilutive shares, which were not included in the calculation of net loss per share, included notes convertible to 772,486 common shares, options to purchase 530,000 common shares and warrants to purchase 7,747,425 common shares.

 Research and Development Costs - Research and development costs are expensed as incurred.

-Subsequent Events - The Company’s management reviewed all material events through the date these financial statements were issued for subsequent event disclosure consideration and has noted such events as described in Note 8.
+Subsequent Events - The Company’s management reviewed all material events through the date these financial statements were issued for subsequent events disclosure consideration and has noted an event in Note 8 below.